 Decorate paper.
 Use Crayola Erasable Colored Pencils to decorate a strip of paper for a slide.
 Make bright blocks and stripes of color.
 Erase to create dotted, spiral, zigzag, circle, striped, and plaid patterns.

 Fold the slide.
 Use Crayola Scissors to cut the strip into one short and one longer piece.
 Fold and bend the long strip into a sliding board.
 Cut the shorter strip to create ladder steps, a platform, and protective sides.
 Use Crayola School Glue to attach steps, creating a ladder for the back of the slide.
 Glue sides to the inclined plane.
 Air-dry your slide.

 Create a playhouse.
 Glue multicolored strips of more decorated paper, tissue paper, or ribbon along the sides of the inclined plane to form a playhouse area under the slide.
 Cut, bend, and glue chenille sticks to form railings for the steps and top platform.
 Air-dry your structure.

 Make tiny pinwheels.
 Cut small squares of paper.
 Cut a diagonal slit from each corner toward the center of the square.
 Leave an uncut area in the middle.
 Carefully bend and glue the tip of each section to the middle of the square.
 Cut and glue a tiny paper circle to the center of each pinwheel.
 Glue pinwheels to the top platform railings.
 Air-dry the glue.

-Display your imaginative playgrounds.
-Can you and your classmates identify the simple machines in each other’s constructions?
+Display imaginative playgrounds.
+Can classmates identify the simple machines in each other’s constructions?